Citing SafeNY Analyses

 A SafeNY analysis is a per-carrier safety profile derived from public FMCSA records via the published methodology.
 Each carrier page is dated by the underlying snapshot timestamp; the audit log on /methodology#sources records the FMCSA ingest dates for the snapshot rendered.

-SafeNY analyses are decision support, not adjudication: the SafeNY Risk Score (SNRS) is a composite indicator, not a regulatory finding, and the Statistical Settlement Range (SSR) is a comparable-case distribution estimate, not a verdict prediction.
+SafeNY analyses are decision support, not adjudication: the figures compiled here are drawn from public FMCSA records (crash history, out-of-service rates, official SMS BASIC percentiles, insurance filings) — not a regulatory finding, not a verdict prediction.
 Statutory citations (49 CFR § 387, § 392.14, § 395) are provided for context.

 Not legal advice.
 SafeNY is not a law firm; consult counsel admitted in the relevant jurisdiction.
 Admissibility in any specific proceeding is a court determination — these citation formats are conventions, not warranties of admissibility.